victormc13/holbertonschool-higher_level_programming/python-more_data_structures/README.md

-# Python - Data Structures: Lists, Tuples
+# Python - More Data Structures: Set, Dictionary

 Resources
 Read or watch:

-3.1.3.
-Lists
-Data structures (until 5.3.
-Tuples and Sequences included) Learn to Program 6 : Lists
+Data structures
+Lambda, filter, reduce and map
+Learn to Program 12 Lambda Map Filter Reduce man or help:

+python3
 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 General
+Why Python programming is awesome
-What are lists and how to use them
+What are sets and how to use them
-What are the differences and similarities between strings and lists What are the most common methods of lists and how to use them How to use lists as stacks and queues
+What are the most common methods of set and how to use them When to use sets versus lists
-What are list comprehensions and how to use them
+How to iterate into a set
-What are tuples and how to use them
+What are dictionaries and how to use them
-When to use tuples versus lists
+When to use dictionaries versus lists or sets
-What is a sequence
+What is a key in a dictionary
-What is tuple packing
+How to iterate over a dictionary
-What is sequence unpacking
+What is a lambda function
-What is the del statement and how to use it Requirements
+What are the map, reduce and filter functions Requirements
-Python Scripts
+General
 Allowed editors: vi, vim, emacs
 All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5) All your files should end with a new line